615 S. McClelland Street

 To enrich the lives of the residents of Santa Maria and surrounding areas through the provision of quality recreation and park facilities, programs and services, while being intuitive and responsive to the leisure needs of our customers.

 - Implement recommendations associated with the City Council-approved 2013 Community Leisure Assessment and Action Plan as opportunities arise while giving consideration to stakeholders input for desired programs and services.

 - Continue to oversee the All-America City Committee to provide a conduit for community opportunities, solutions to improve community aesthetics and other objectives, and to better serve the diverse needs of the community.

-- Strive to maintain the highest levels of service to the public, while maintaining strong fiscal control over expenses, by utilizing a prioritization service delivery system that efficiently and effectively maintains parks and community buildings operated by the Department.
+- Strive to maintain the highest levels of service to the public, while maintaining strong fiscal control over expenses, by utilizing a prioritization service delivery system that efficiently and effectively maintains parks and community buildings.